 MPOs are also not required to update or revisit their TAM targets every time a State DOT or transit provider updates its TAM targets.
 However, best practices would encourage consultation and communication with State DOTs and transit providers to ensure alignment of targets.

-CATS and NCDOT provided their fiscal year (FY) 2022 TAM targets to the CRTPO in November 2021.
-The CRTPO supported the CATS and NCDOT TAM targets as provided by the transit agencies in January 2022.
+CATS and NCDOT provided their fiscal year (FY) 2023 TAM targets to the CRTPO in June 2023.
+The CRTPO supported the CATS and NCDOT TAM targets as provided by the transit agencies.

 Please note: TAM targets are updated annually by CATS and NCDOT on the behalf of the Tier II agencies.